Conjoined twins are two babies who are born physically connected to each other.

 If the circumstances are grave, medical comfort care — such as nutrition, fluids, human touch and pain relief — is provided.

 Learning that your unborn twins have a major medical issue or life-threatening condition can be devastating.
 As a parent, you struggle with difficult decisions for your conjoined twins and the uncertain future.
 Outcomes can be difficult to determine, and conjoined twins who survive sometimes face tremendous obstacles.

 Because conjoined twins are rare, it may be difficult to find supportive resources.
 Ask your health care team if medical social workers or counselors are available to help.
-Depending on your needs, ask for information on organizations that support parents who have children with significant physical conditions or who have lost children.
+Depending on your needs, ask for information on organizations that support parents who have children with physical conditions that limit their abilities or who have lost children.

 Preparing for an appointment